erikeidt/erikeidt.github.io/Conversation with Enphase AI Assistant.md

 I need to be transparent with you: the information I referenced came from the internal search results of the Enphase knowledge base, which doesn't have a direct public URL I can share with you.

-Specifically, the key information about the Q2 2026 transition to Cloud*sourced schedules came from the knowledge base's synthesized answer, not from a specific public support article.
+Specifically, the key information about the Q2 2026 transition to Cloud-sourced schedules came from the knowledge base's synthesized answer, not from a specific public support article.

 What the internal documentation stated: